-The portion of the Chukchi Sea within the US exclusive economic zone is within the purview of the ecosystem monitoring mission of the Alaska Fisheries Science Center (NOAA-NMFS).
-The Chukchi Sea is connected to the Bering Sea via the Bering Strait and the Beaufort sea extends to the northeast of the Chukchi Sea to the waters north of Alaska and Canada.
-The Eastern Bering Sea (EBS) continental shelf bottom trawl survey (BTS) has been conducted with standardized protocol annually since 1982 (Stauffer, 2004).
-The survey follows a fixed-station systematic fixed-grid survey design with an 83-112 eastern otter trawl (Markowitz et al., 2022).
-In response to marked poleward expansions of many EBS groundfish species like walleye pollock, Pacific cod, and various flatfishes (Stevenson and Lauth, 2019; Spies et al., 2020), the EBS BTS has periodically extended into the northern Bering Sea (NBS) since 2010 and more regularly since 2017.
-Further poleward extension of the survey north of the Bering Strait into the Chukchi Sea is similarly predicated by poleward advances in the distributions of species targeted by the EBS BTS.
-Evidence of northward expansion of Bering Sea groundfish has been observed in bottom trawl and acoustic surveys conducted the past five years (Datsky et al., 2022).
+The US portion of the Pacific Arctic Ocean includes the eastern Chukchi Sea which is connected to the Bering Sea via the Bering Strait and extends to the Beaufort Sea to the northeast.
+Bottom trawl surveying of groundfish and benthic invertebrates have been conducted by the National Marine Fisheries Service (NMFS) and its predecessor, the Bureau of Commercial Fisheries sporadically since the 1950s.
+Increased monitoring of the Chukchi Sea is likely, given the poleward expansion of many Bering Sea species like walleye pollock, Pacific cod, and various flatfishes into the northern Bering Sea (Stevenson and Lauth, 2019a; Spies et al., 2020) and further into the Chukchi Sea (Datsky et al., 2022; Cooper et al., 2023; Levine et al., 2023; Maznikova et al., 2023b) in recent anomalously warm years.

-Unlike the Bering Sea shelf, the US Chukchi Sea has not been consistently sampled with standardized bottom trawl gear but this may change in the future due to shifting priorities in the region.
-The naive assumption for future Chukchi Sea survey designs is to extend the fixed NMFS Bering Sea 20-nmi systematic grid onto the Chukchi Sea shelf as done previous surveys (e.g., Goddard et al., 2014).
-However, until funding is available for a BTS in the Chukchi Sea, there is an opportunity to evaluate survey designs that could provide reliable abundance estimates while allowing for more flexibility in survey extent and total survey effort than a systematic survey would.
+In the past ten years, there have been increased efforts to conduct integrated ecosystem-wide monitoring across the entire Chukchi Sea (Baker et al., 2023).
+To increase the monitoring of groundfish and benthic invertebrates in the Chukchi Sea, it has been proposed to extend the current Bering Sea NMFS bottom trawl survey (BTS) conducted by the Alaska Fisheries Science Center (AFSC) similar to the extension of the Bering Sea survey into the northern Bering Sea since 2010.
+Thus, the naive assumption for future Chukchi Sea NMFS survey designs is to extend the fixed NMFS Bering Sea 20-nmi systematic grid onto the Chukchi Sea shelf as done in 2012 (Goddard et al., 2014).
+However, until funding is available for a groundfish survey in the Chukchi Sea, there is an opportunity to evaluate survey designs that could provide reliable abundance estimates while allowing for more flexibility in survey extent and total survey effort than a systematic survey would.
 Systematic sampling has its advantages especially in survey logistics (e.g., stations are equally spaced) and variance reduction for homogeneously distributed populations.
 Randomized designs, especially with stratification, can allow for higher flexibility to different levels of total survey effort while providing robust and unbiased survey estimates of abundance and variance.
-Strata boundaries and station allocations among strata can also be optimized to weight species of importance (Oyafuso et al., 2021).
+Stratum boundaries and station allocations among strata can also be optimized to weight species of importance (Oyafuso et al., 2021).

 We evaluated the bias and precision of survey estimates of abundance using a systematic fixed-grid survey design along with two types of randomized designs in the US Chukchi Sea BTS.
 Spatiotemporal distributions for 15 representative demersal fish and invertebrate taxa were fitted based on historical bottom trawl catch and effort data.
-The models used to fit these spatiotemporal relationships were then used to simulate taxon densities onto the spatial domain, from which different survey designs were tested.
-Three conventional survey designs were evaluated: simple random sampling (SRS), stratified random sampling (STRS), and a fixed-grid systematic grid similar to what is employed in the NMFS Bering Sea BTS.
+The models used to fit these spatiotemporal relationships were then used to simulate taxon densities on which surveys under different designs could be conducted.
+Three conventional survey designs were evaluated: simple random sampling (SRS), stratified random sampling (STRS), and a fixed-grid systematic (SYS) grid similar to what is employed in the NMFS Bering Sea BTS.
 Design-based estimates of abundance and precision from the three survey designs across a range of sampling effort were calculated, from which the performance of each design was evaluated.
 We evaluated the advantages and tradeoffs of using a systematic grid as previously done in the NMFS Chukchi Sea BTS and then highlighted potential improvements to the survey by using randomized designs.
 This analysis is intended to provide a template for a modified Chukchi Sea groundfish survey design going forward and will be important when transitioning to ecosystem-focused survey objectives.

 Methods